chainloop-dev/chainloop/app/cli/README.md

 b) [Attestation Crafting Process](https://docs.chainloop.dev/getting-started/attestation-crafting)

-- This CLI will be used in different CI/CD systems to perform the [attestation process](https://docs.chainloop.dev/getting-started/attestation-crafting)
+- Perform the [attestation process](https://docs.chainloop.dev/getting-started/attestation-crafting) inside a CI/CD system.

 ![cas](../../docs/img/cli-overview.png)

-The project is a [Go](https://go.dev/) CLI that leverages [Cobra](https://github.com/spf13/cobra) for CLI scaffolding, [Viper](https://github.com/spf13/viper) for configuration handling, [gRPC](https://grpc.io/) to communicate with both the control plane and the Artifact CAS APIs, and the [cosign](https://github.com/sigstore/cosign), [in-toto](https://github.com/in-toto/in-toto), [DSEE](https://github.com/secure-systems-lab/dsse/) and [SLSA](https://github.com/slsa-framework/slsa) projects to implement the attestation process.
+The project is a [Go](https://go.dev/) CLI that leverages [Cobra](https://github.com/spf13/cobra) for CLI scaffolding, [Viper](https://github.com/spf13/viper) for configuration handling, [gRPC](https://grpc.io/) to communicate with both the control plane and the Artifact CAS APIs, and the [cosign](https://github.com/sigstore/cosign), [in-toto](https://github.com/in-toto/in-toto), [DSEE](https://github.com/secure-systems-lab/dsse/) and [SLSA](https://github.com/slsa-framework/slsa) projects for the attestation process.

 ## Runbook

-We leverage `make` for most development tasks.
+We use `make` for most development tasks.
 Run `make -C app/cli` to see a list of the available tasks.

 ### Run the project in development